MarkusAndersons/mobileconfig/README.md

 [![Code Climate](https://codeclimate.com/github/MarkusAndersons/mobileconfig/badges/gpa.svg)](https://codeclimate.com/github/MarkusAndersons/mobileconfig)
 ![David](https://david-dm.org/markusandersons/mobileconfig.svg)

-A simple Node web app to create custom Apple Configuration files (.mobileconfig)
+Apple Configuration Profiles (.mobileconfig) allow you to set most settings on Apple devices by installing a "Profile".
+This Node.js web app simplifies the creation of these so anyone can make them even with minimal programming knowledge.

 ## Dependencies
-The application can use a Redis server for the session data (further functionality will be added later).
+The application can use a Redis server for the session data.
 The settings for this server can be edited in the config file.

-Currently it is commented out from app.js for testing purposes.
+## Configuration
+Before running, some settings need to be set for the app, these can be edited from the *config.js* file.
+**Mailgun**
+To enable the app to send completed profiles to an email address, this app uses the *Mailgun* API.
+An account can be created for free at [http://www.mailgun.com](http://www.mailgun.com).
+Then simply enter your domain and API key in the configuration file.

 ## How to run